-She has held (visiting) fellowships at the University of Goettingen (Germany), the International Institute of Social Studies, the Hague (the Netherlands) and the School of Sociology and Social Policy, University of Leeds (UK), the Jan van Eyck academy (the Netherlands) and the University of Nottingham (UK).
+She has held visiting fellowships at the University of Goettingen, the International Institute of Social Studies, the Hague, the School of Sociology and Social Policy, University of Leeds, the Jan van Eyck academy, Maastricht and the University of Nottingham.

 She currently conducts research on the claims for protection, rights and settlement by Afghans and Iraqis who have worked for Western military forces and development organisations, as well as on the activities and strategies of their supporters.
 Her broader research interests are the politics of civil society and NGOs in relation to migration, gender and development.

-Her PhD research was published as a monograph with Oxford University Press in the Gender and IR book series under the title Complicit Sisters: Gender and Women's Issues across North-South Divides (2017), Oxford University Press, and in various journal articles in e.g. the Journal of Ethnic and Migration Studies, International Feminist Journal of Politics, Ethnic and Racial Studies, and Journal of Intercultural Studies.
+Her PhD research was published as a monograph with Oxford University Press in the Gender and IR book series under the title Complicit Sisters: Gender and Women's Issues across North-South Divides.
+Her work has been published in various journal articles in e.g. the Journal of Ethnic and Migration Studies; Politics, Groups and Identities; International Feminist Journal of Politics; Ethnic and Racial Studies, and Social Inclusion.

 Selected recent publications include (extended list can be found under the publications tab:

 Sara de Jong has taught undergraduate and postgraduate courses in international development, conflict and IR; migration; political theory: (post-)colonialism, and gender at different HE institutions in the UK, the Netherlands, Austria and Germany.

-She currently co-supervises three PhD students at The Open University in the fields of international development, gender and migration.
+She currently co-supervises three PhD students at The Open University in the fields of international development, migration and gender.

-Sara de Jong contributed to the 2017 'Who are We' Tate Exchange as part of The Open University Tate Exchange Associates' Consortium, a week-long event on identity, belonging, migration and citizenship through arts and audience participation at the Tate Modern museum.
+Sara de Jong contributed to the 2017 'Who are We' Tate Exchange, a week-long event on identity, belonging, migration and citizenship through arts and audience participation at the Tate Modern museum, as part of The Open University Tate Exchange Associates' Consortium.

 The findings of her FP7 research project BrokerInG about refugee, migrant and ethnic minority staff of social sector organisations in the field of migration have been disseminated in blogs, workshops, and public lectures, for instance at the Migration Museum Project in London.